 UK Contractors future is in the balance.

-The Government rolling it out to the private sector, has come as a great shock to many of contractors leaders.
+That the Government is rolling it out to the private sector, has come as a great shock to many of contractors leaders.

 However, that’s not the end of it.